 How Are You Ensuring Business Continuity?

 Having clear goals to work towards, both personally and for reports and teams, is more important than ever.
 With so much uncertainty, it can be hard to make progress because you're not sure what's important or simply distracted by what is going on in the world.
 While it's vital that we change some of our routines right now, it's also essential that we continue others.
 Continuing our normal work — with a little more personal space — both ensures that we weather this storm successfully and can help personally to avoid becoming overwhelmed by concerns.
-What do we want to have accomplished as individuals, teams, companies by the time this is over?
+What do we want to have accomplished as individuals, teams, and companies by the time this is over?
 The more we can do now, the faster we will all recover later.

 — Colin Kingsbury, President and Co-Founder